+ WHAT ARE THE REQUIREMENTS?

 I can teach up to 6 people at a time.
 Any more than that and we run the risk of not giving you enough personalized attention.

-Since it's after 6pm, most roadside parking is free, but if all else fails, Avenue D is usually free at this time.
+Since it's after 6pm, roadside parking by the Two Twenty is free, but if all else fails, Avenue D is usually free at this time.

 What will you learn?